jpreese/CSharpUnitTestingBestPractices/README.md

 ## Lets Speak the Same Language
 The term *mock* is unfortunately very misused when talking about testing.
 The following defines the most common types of *fakes* when writing unit tests:

-*Fake* - A fake is a generic term which can be used to describe either a Stub or a Mock object.
-Whether it is a Stub or a Mock depends on the context in which it's used.
-So in other words, a Fake can be a Stub or a Mock.
+*Fake* - A fake is a generic term which can be used to describe either a stub or a mock object.
+Whether it is a stub or a mock depends on the context in which it's used.
+So in other words, a fake can be a stub or a mock.

 *Mock* - A mock object is a fake object in the system that decides whether or not a unit test has passed or failed.
-A Mock starts out as a Fake until it is asserted against.
+A mock starts out as a Fake until it is asserted against.

 *Stub* - A stub is a controllable replacement for an existing dependency (or collaborator) in the system.
 By using a stub, you can test your code without dealing with the dependency directly.
 By default, a fake starts out as a stub.